 If the terms of the event have changed (e.g. new record date, new rate, event becoming taxable, etc) it would be cleaner to have a new event to re-process the payment, even if from an issuer point of view, the event is the same.

 FI agrees with the proposal.

+Feedback from DE NMPG after the call:

-Action: NMPGs to provide feedback by the next call on whether the reversal should be processed in the same event or via a new event when record date, rates, etc are amended.
+DE NMPG agrees with the proposal.
+In scenario 2, the same event should be used, since issuers will not announce a new event, so there will be no new Unique Reference etc. A new event should only be used in the cases described in the COAF-MP.ction: NMPGs to provide feedback by the next call on whether the reversal should be processed in the same event or via a new event when record date, rates, etc are amended.

 CA514 GM - seev.004 Linkages